Moments of the inverse participation ratio for the Laplacian on finite regular graphs: Discussion

-For the variance of the inverse participation ratio over all modes, we have again compared our exact random regular graph eigenvectors with an analytical result from continuous averaging over $S(\wp)$ with uniform measure where we find $\mu_{\ipr}^2 = 24 n(n-2)(n-3)/[(n+5)(n+3)(n+1)^2]$.
+For the variance of the inverse participation ratio computed over all modes, we have again compared our exact random regular graph eigenvectors with an analytical result from continuous averaging over $S(\wp)$ with uniform measure where we find $\mu_{\ipr}^2 = 24 n(n-2)(n-3)/[(n+5)(n+3)(n+1)^2]$.
 Here we observe weaker agreement that now strongly depends on the graph degree.
-This discrepancy appears to persist in the limits $z,n\to\infty$.
-When computing the standard deviation of our results over an ensemble of up to $5000$ random regular graphs, we find that for small values of the graph degree $z$, large fluctuations between graph eigenvectors can cause variations in the first and second moments as large as $1000\%$.
-By analyzing the complete set of graphs for $z=3$ and $n=16$ we have shown that such deviations arise from graphs where the Laplacian has localized eigenvectors consisting of only a few non-zero elements.
+This discrepancy appears to persist even in the limits $z,n\to\infty$.
+When computing the standard deviation of the IPR over an ensemble of up to $5000$ random regular graphs, we find that for small values of the graph degree $z$, large fluctuations between graph eigenvectors can cause variations in the first and second moments as large as $1000\%$.
+By analyzing the complete set of graphs for $z=3$ and $n=16$ we have shown that such deviations may arise from graphs where the Laplacian has localized eigenvectors consisting of only a few non-zero elements and thus IPR values of $n/2$.
 Although we have no proof that these vectors appear as eigenvectors of the Laplacian for finite size random regular graphs in general, we have demonstrated that there are factorially many such eigenvectors that are orthonormal to the Perron-Frobenius mode.

-For small values of $z$, the number of random regular graphs is certainly large, but the sample of graphs that we use for computations appears to be large enough to capture a significant amount of the variation in graph structure.
-As mentioned above, we have indeed found random regular graphs which have eigenvectors with the IPR value of $n/2$.
-Since our sample size of graphs is large but fixed, and we conduct this fixed size sampling for various values of $z$ and $n$, the size of the sample pales in comparison to the actual number of random regular graphs when $n$ is large.
-Hence, the fact that the errorbars in the mean and variance of the inverse participation ratio for large $n$ and $z$ appear to be small is likely due to our samples of random regular graphs not being fully representative of the variation which exists in the complete set.
-As $z$ and $n$ increase, extremely large ensembles of graphs need to be studied to capture the effects of localized modes, with implications for studying physical models with observables computed on regular graphs.
+In general, the large but finite ensemble size of random regular graphs we analyze is much smaller than the total number of random regular graphs, which is known \cite{Bollobas:1980} to asymptotically grow exponentially with $n$.
+Hence, the fact that the standard deviation in the mean and variance of the inverse participation ratio for large $n$ and $z$ appear to be small is likely due to our samples of random regular graphs not being fully representative of the eigenvector variation which exists.

+As $z$ and $n$ increase, extremely large ensembles of graphs need to be studied in order to to balance the dominant effects of localized modes, especially for non-linear observables.
+Thus, any observed deviation of the 2nd moment of the IPR from its uniform value for a given set of finite size graphs could be employed as a proxy for the representative suitability of the sampled set when $n$ is large.
+This may may have practical implications for studying physical models with observables computed on regular graphs.